Doctor of Philosophy candidate

-Bachelor of Advanced Science (Honours) student
+Bachelor of Advanced Science (Honours) with First Class Honours

 Travelling to Africa helped her discover her passion for environmental sciences and ecology, says AUT science student Claire Ellis.

 “I spent six weeks in South Africa, and after meeting the lead ecologist at a game reserve I decided to study the Bachelor of Science in Environmental Sciences.
 It was a career I could see myself pursuing in the future.”

 Deciding where to study was easy, Claire says.